wasp-lang/wasp/web/docs/auth/overview.md

 See [Google docs](/docs/auth/google) and [GitHub docs](/docs/auth/github) for more details.

 #### `methods: dict` <Required />
-A dictionary of auth methods that are enabled for the app.
+A dictionary of auth methods enabled for the app.

 <AuthMethodsGrid />